The Best ACT/SAT Test Prep Courses

 The SAT tests reading comprehension, writing ability, English skills and math; the ACT adds science to the mix.
 Few students will need equal practice in every area.
-We wanted to maximize study time and decrease boredom, so the student who’s already confident they’ll ace reading comprehension, but isn’t so sure about their algebra abilities can take a few diagnostic quizzes and end up with a program that’ll include lots of math review and not as much reading practice.
+We wanted to maximize study time and decrease boredom, so we focused on contenders that allowed customization on an individual’s area of study.

 We also made sure that the programs gave students the opportunity to assess their progress.
 Some programs featured eye-catching dashboards that kept a running total of the student’s quiz scores and progress.
 Our ideal site monitored all that, and offered recommendations for lessons customized to that student.

 Many of our finalists used videos to help students review.
 Some featured text-based refresher material; others had games and flashcards.
 We looked at it all, focusing on how logical it was, how helpful, and how engaging — some videos had enthusiastic instructors; others seemed like they were filmed in a basement circa 1973.
 We also took a ton of quizzes to see if the students had an easy way to check their answers and find out why they were right or wrong.